 We did, however, have a list of several good looking restaurants in and around Lake Placid that we decided to pick two from for evening meals.
 The first one we actually chose wasn’t the Big Slide Brewery, but the Lake Placid Brewery, which was right at the bottom of the hill from our resort, Lake Placid Club Lodges, in walking distance.
 We were looking at reviews just before we left though and spotted the Big Slide Brewery whose menu appealed to us more, so a last minute decision was made, and we hopped in the car to drive a couple of minutes out of town to this brewery located near the Olympic Jumping Complex – post on this to come soon as we visited later in the week!

 The Big Slide Public House & Brewery has only been open since June 2016 but appears to have gained an excellent reputation in that short space of time.
 As a brewery, it’s known as the home of the Giant IPA but has ten beers on tap at any time – you can see the seasonal selection of these here.
 You can get a sampler of 5 or 10 of the beers, or you can request a “brewer’s pour” – a 6.6oz measure of a beer of your choice to try.
 The restaurant has a barrel/brew house right in the centre as you enter and a wall of wooden barrels behind the bar with various types of barrel including fresh oak, bourbon and red wine to age their brews.
 Since Ben’s a huge beer fan, particularly IPAs, this sounded ideal for him.
 He ended up choosing their signature Giant IPA and their Big Slide IPA which were apparently both excellent, and were served in these fun unusual glasses!
+See the best places to buy beer online here.

 In terms of food, they pride themselves on farm-to-table locally sourced ingredients and the “freshest food in the area”.
 The menu appears to be changed seasonally, and they also have a fantastic selection of appetizers and bar snacks to tide you over while you sip your beer.
 We saw one table order and receive a HUGE plate of poutine – it looked fantastic, but they could barely manage it between the 4 of them, so I’m glad we hadn’t ordered it!
 Excellent value for the amount they got though!
 The chef likes to experiment with fun local ingredients and flavours, and the naming of the dishes also kept us amused…read on!